 Online stores like Brownells have everything for the gunsmith.
 You can buy rifled barrel liners of the correct caliber, then a chamber ream to chamber the liner to the correct caliber chamber.

 Once you do that, you basically have a real gun.
 There are some areas on the slide and frame that will need strengthening.
 You can do this with steel and epoxy as well.

-And most important of all, observe the laws in your area if there are still laws to observe.
-In the case of the breakdown of society then laws won’t matter anymore, so go for it.
-You have to be able to protect your family.
-You could buy the blank firing gun now and just put it up.
+You could buy the blank firing gun now, and just put it up.
 Source the parts you will need to convert it and source the ammunition that you will need.
 Stash it away, hope you never need it, but know it’s there if you do.
 Just like that fire extinguisher.

 The contents of this article is for information purposes only.
 Neither the author nor www.SurvivalSullivan.com shall be held liable for the misuse of the information contained herein or for any damage, injury, death, or any other negative consequence.
 We are not advocating that you replicate the steps and the advice offered in this article.
 Neither the author nor www.SurvivalSullivan.com shall be held liable for any product you create using this article.